sylwia-budzynska/orangecon-2024-codeql-workshop/test.md

 from DataFlow::CallCfgNode call
 where call = API::moduleImport("os").getMember("system").getACall() and
 call.getLocation().getFile().getRelativePath().regexpMatch("test-app/.*")
 select call // TODO: fill me in.
-Type a dot `.` and press `Ctrl+Space` to see available predicates.
+Type a dot `.` right after `call` and press `Ctrl/Cmd+Space` to see available predicates.
 ```